jessicarush/javascript-notes/functions.md

 console.log(test[0]);   // 25
 console.log(testArea);  // 25
 ```

-Note that the default returned value of any function is `undefined`.

 One of the many weird things about JavaScript is that it is very forgiving.
 If, for example, you pass too many arguments to a function, it will accept the first and ignore the rest.
 If you don't pass enough, the value of the missing arg will be `undefined` but the function will still run.